California Solar 2026 — NEM 3.0 Explained

 Your bill isn't going down on its own.

-PG&E and SDG&E rates have averaged 6%+ annual increases.
-Under NEM 3.0, solar and battery is still the strongest hedge against that — if it's designed right.
+PG&E and SDG&E rates have averaged 6% or more in annual increases.
+Under NEM 3.0, solar and battery is still the strongest hedge against that — if it is designed right.
 Run your free estimate in 90 seconds.